When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 CMMC Certification Levels

 Prior to a CMMC assessment, you will first want to determine the level to which your company should be certified.
-This decision will be based on the contract under which you expect to be working in the future or your internal business goals.
+This decision will be based on the contract under which you expect to work in the future or your internal business goals.

 CMMC Readiness Assessment Process